-3.57 Policy H5 of the Core Strategy requires new developments to have a mix of dwelling types but does not specify a mix.
+3.50 Policy H5 of the Core Strategy requires new developments to have a mix of dwelling types but does not specify a mix.
 It advises that developers consult with the Council's Housing Strategy team which has been undertaken in this case.
-The 11 open market dwellings with the exception of Plot 8 (4 bedroom 8 persons dwelling) are 4-bedroom 7 person dwellings whilst the affordable mix are 1- and 2-bedroom apartments.
+The 11 open market dwellings are 4-bedroom 7 person and 8 person dwellings whilst the affordable mix are 1- and 2-bedroom apartments.
 The Council's housing section supports the application on the basis of the provision of the affordable 1 and 2 bed units.
 The council's objectives as set by policy H5 are considered met as the scheme does provide a mix of dwelling types although it is appreciated that there is no variation in the type of market dwellings which reflects the viability issues associated with delivering the policy compliant 35% proportion within what is a modest development.